andrejsim/ClimExp-pyapi/README.md

 ### KNMI
 work integrated into C3S 34a Lot2 project

-binding python functions to fortran source code
+#### OGC WPS access to a Python API binding Climatge Explorer diagnostics implemented in Fortran source code

 ClimExp source code is available on ClimExp-fortran.git, original source at http://climexp.knmi.nl